 The official documentation can be found at xnat.readthedocs.org This documentation is a stub, but shows the classes and methods available.

-Currently we do not support the creation of Projects, Subjects, Experiments, etc via code.
-You can create resources and uploads files to them.
+Currently we have basic support for almost all data on XNAT servers.
 Also it is possible to import data via the import service (upload a zip file).
 There is also some support for working with the prearchive (reading, moving, deleting and archiving).